Israel–Syria Mixed Armistice Commission: DMZ and border incidents

 Syria claimed that on 30 June 1954, an Israel armoured vehicle attacked the Syrian post of El Koursi, situated on Syrian soil, with its 20mm gun.
 A similar Syrian claim was repeated for the following day.
 The Syrians alleged that on 1 July 1954 two Israeli armoured vehicles attacked the Syrian post of El Koursi with their 20mm and 57mm guns and further alleged that artillery fire continued for approximately one hour and forty-five minutes, causing material damage to the post.

 Israeli kibbutzniks from Tel Katzir had been conducting illegal work using tractors on lands belonging to the civilian Arab population of the southern DMZ (Tawafiq) when on 5 December 1954 in the southern DMZ, the Syrians alleged that a group of 8 armed regular Israel police had fired on two civilians from Tawafiq.

 8 December 1954 A party of 5 Israeli soldiers were captured several kilometres inside Syrian territory.
 The soldiers were subjected to excruciating torture by the Syrians.
 After interrogation they admitted to carrying out a mission to retrieve a phone tapping device.

-12 December 1954 Israeli Air Force Meteors forced a Syrian DC-3 Dakota to land at Lod airport after the plane intruded into Israeli airspace.
-The plane strayed near the vicinity of the Israeli city Acre.
-The passengers and crew were released shortly thereafter after completion of UN and Israeli inquiries.
-Author Avi Shlaim claims that the plane was forced down as a pretext to facilitate a prisoner exchange and he referred to the incident as "unprecedented."
-He also notes that Moshe Sharett acknowledged this in speech.
+12 December 1954 Israeli Air Force Meteors forced a Syrian Airways DC-3 Dakota to land at Lod airport, alleging the plane intruded into Israeli airspace.
+The passengers and crew were released two days later after completion of UN and Israeli inquiries.
+Syria denounced the incident as "a shocking act of aggression."
+Reporting to the Knesset's Foreign Affairs Defense Committee the following week, Foreign Minister Moshe Sharett stated that the plane had not been in Israeli airspace.
+Sharett and Avi Shlaim claim that the plane was forced down as a pretext to facilitate a prisoner exchange.
+In late December, the Armistice Commission declined to censure Israel for the incident when the deciding vote, Lieutenant Colonel Castonguay, abstained, arguing the issue was beyond the Commission's competence.

 11 December 1955, under the command of Ariel Sharon, Israel sent two paratroop battalions backed by artillery and mortar batteries and attacked Syrian gun emplacements at Buteiha Farm and the village of Kursi (El Koursi) outside the DMZ, on the northeastern shore of the Sea of Galilee.
 50 Syrians were killed and 30 Syrian soldiers taken prisoner.
 6 Israeli troops were killed.
 The raid was prompted by repeated Syrian attacks on Israeli fishing in the Sea of Galilee.

 30 October 1956, when Israel attacked Egypt across the Sinai peninsula in co-ordination with an Anglo-French attack on Suez, the remainder of the Palestinians living in the DMZs were driven into Syria.